 - Train your staff remotely.
 You can assign a course to a particular employee, department, or the whole staff with a couple of clicks.

 - Monitor the quality of the training.
 An LMS collects detailed statistics on each content item, user, and group.
 You’ll always know exactly how your employees are learning and evaluate their progress.

 - Keep in touch with students.
 An internal chat or forum is a place where employees can exchange their ideas and share their opinions on which materials were especially useful, what to improve, and what topics to cover.

 When it comes to selecting an LMS, choose between a locally hosted or a cloud-based system.

-A second set of benefits revolves around your IT department and, most specifically, not having to make requests of them.
-The LMS provider will set-up, update, monitor, and maintain the LMS for you, meaning you won’t have to bother IT for this.
+The second set of benefits revolves around your IT department and, most specifically, not having to make requests of them.
+The LMS provider will set up, update, monitor, and maintain the LMS for you, meaning you won’t have to bother the IT staff for this.
 And IT will appreciate being able to save bandwidth on your internal servers for other mission-critical tasks.

-If these benefits aren’t reason enough, there are still other reasons to go with a cloud-based solution, including increased mobile friendliness; faster delivery of training, better data security, and more effective disaster recovery.
+If these benefits aren’t sufficient, there are still other reasons to go with a cloud-based solution, including increased mobile friendliness; faster delivery of training, better data security, and more effective disaster recovery.
 See our benefits of a cloud-based LMS article for more on all of these points.”

 Automate corporate training and improve employee performance.

 In addition to an LMS, you’ll need software for building courses.
 You can buy an easy-to-use tool with all the necessary modules for rapid authoring or a powerful solution with a software simulation editor and even capabilities for creating VR projects.
 It all depends on your learning objectives and the time and energy you’re ready to spend on training how to use the tool.

 To choose the right software, you need to focus on the demands that will be made on the tool.